-- 1. Four nominal 5-hour/wk assignments of the Teaching Practicum.
+- 1. Four nominal 5-hour/wk assignments as a Teaching Assistant.
 This typically consists of some combination of running undergraduate lab sessions, grading homework and exams for undergraduate or (when appropriate) graduate courses.
 Typically students complete one of these assignments in the spring semester of the first year. - 2.
 Completion of PHYS 710, Graduate Seminar in Physics and Astronomy, during the first Fall semester in residence. - 3.
 Such additional courses as the thesis adviser may require.